 Christian Super searches for investment opportunities that provide both strong investment returns and a valuable contribution to society and the environment.
 The firm seeks to invest capital according to Christian values, including respect for life and sustainability, and with a vision that sees finance as a tool for long-term value creation.
 The fund invests in areas such as microfinance, renewable energy, sustainable agriculture, and social enterprise.
 Christian Super is a signatory to the United Nations Principles of Responsible Investment.

-Founded in 1856 and headquartered in Zurich, Switzerland, Credit Suisse is a global financial services company with expertise in the areas of private banking, investment banking, and asset management.
-It provides specialist advisory services, comprehensive solutions, and innovative products to serve companies, institutional clients, and high-net-worth clients worldwide from 550 offices in 50 countries, and also serves retail clients in Switzerland.
-Credit Suisse engages in impact investing across three areas of operations: (1) a dedicated business line which structures, manages and offers impact investing products to retail, high-net-worth, and institutional clients; (2) in-house research which publishes reports on industry developments and impact sector trends; (3) capacity building grants through the Credit Suisse Foundation which strengthen the impact investing industry, its institutions, and their management.
+Founded in 1856 and headquartered in Zurich, Switzerland, Credit Suisse is a global financial services company with expertise in the areas of private banking and wealth management, and investment banking.
+It provides specialist advisory services, comprehensive solutions, and innovative products to serve high-net-worth clients, institutional clients, and government clients worldwide in over 50 countries, and also serves retail clients in Switzerland.
+The bank offers a broad range of products that incorporate social and environmental aspects which encompasses products and solutions in the fields of philanthropy, impact investment and sustainable investment.
+Within impact investment, Credit Suisse engages across two areas of operations: (1) a dedicated business line which provides financing to social/environmental enterprises on the field by developing, managing and offering impact investing products to its high-net-worth, retail and institutional clients; (2) capacity building grants through the Credit Suisse Foundation which strengthen the impact investing industry, its institutions and their management.

 The David and Lucile Packard Foundation is a private family foundation created in 1964 and guided by some of the same innovative approaches that helped transform a small electronics shop in a garage into one of the world's leading technology companies.
 The Foundation, based in Los Altos, CA, invests in issues its founders cared about most, including conserving and restoring the earth's natural systems, improving the lives of children, advancing reproductive health, and investing in its local community.